The transformation of the business world by digitalisation brought a lot of freedom for people looking to establish their businesses.

 Recent developments in technology accelerated innovation, maybe a little because the same developments created numerous problems that need to be solved.
-Of course, other factors drove innovation, prepared the right circumstances for more SMEs to pop up, increased the number of entrepreneurs such as government incentives, availability of private funding, and recently COVID-19 pandemic.
+But, of course, other factors drove innovation, prepared the right circumstances for more SMEs to pop up, increased the number of entrepreneurs such as government incentives, availability of private funding, and recently COVID-19 pandemic.

 You’re one of the most advantageous places if you’re looking to start your business in London or the UK in general.
 Sure, there is a lot of competition, but so are the opportunities.
-The number of SMEs at the start of 2020 was nearly 6 million in the UK, and almost three out of four of them did not employ anyone aside from the owners, according to a report published by Department for Business, Innovation & Skills in October 2020.
+The number of SMEs at the start of 2020 was nearly 6 million in the UK, and almost three out of four did not employ anyone aside from the owners, according to a report published by Department for Business, Innovation & Skills in October 2020.
 The report also shows that 35% of the UK business population is in London (1.1 million) and the South East (932,000).

 1. What Are The Different Types Of Small Business Structures?